 Sexism and ageism in tech is real.
 I have seen it firsthand during my own past interviews – “Oh, so what are you, a single mom or something?”

 What I heard in that question was, “Are you going to be able to put in the hard work here?
 Will you be good enough for us because of your gender and parenting status?”

 Thriving Despite Impostor Syndrome

 Here’s where the challenge lies: impostor syndrome and/or lack of confidence.
-Encouragement and support are critical in keeping women on a pathway toward engineering jobs and careers.
+Encouragement and support are critical in keeping people on a pathway toward engineering jobs and careers.
 Reminding job seekers that they are good enough, and that they can do it, and that if they put in the hard work, most of the time they will get to where they want to be, or within arm’s reach of some variation.

 Career transition as a minority in tech is hard.
 Learning to code is hard.
 Breaking into tech when you don’t look like the rest of the company is hard.
 I have been in this industry for a long time – selling in tech, then working with software engineers at Riviera Partners, leading job search meetups with Women Who Code, and now leading Career Services at Hackbright Academy, to see that a career transition into software engineering is a lot of work.
-For women, it will be even harder.
-For older, not cisgender, not caucasian women, harder even.

 I acknowledge that I haven’t walked in your shoes with all of those, but I empathize.
 I hear you saying you can’t do it, that you feel like you don’t belong, that you’re not sure you know enough, that you aren’t sure why they are offering you the job or the promotion.
 Impostor syndrome rears its ugly head often.